-If you’ve never had an employment gap, it is very likely you have one now due to the COVID-19 situation.
+If you’ve never had an employment gap in your CV, it is very likely you have one now due to the COVID-19 situation that hit us all hard.
 Oftentimes, people wonder is it OK to have an employment gap in their CV.
-Let’s look at the question of employment gaps a bit closer.
+Let’s look at the question of employment gaps a bit closer, as we will try to shed some light regarding the topic.

 The Times They Are A-Changin’